raunakmankapure/net-scanner/README.md

   java NetworkResearchProject
 ```

+**OR IF YOU RUNNUNG THIS CODE IN ANY IDE, YOU CAN SIMPLY RUN THE PROGRAM FOR IDE**

 **Notes**
 _Permissions_: Ensure you have the necessary permissions to execute the required system commands (e.g., sudo access for installing packages).
 _Dependencies_: The program relies on external packages and services (e.g., sshpass, git, geoiplookup).
 Ensure these are installed on your system.